rstudio/r-system-requirements/README.md

 ### Adding a rule

-A typical workflow for adding a new rule:
+A typical workflow for adding a new rule consists of:

 1. Come up with regular expressions to match all R packages with the system dependency.
 See [`sysreqs.json`](test/sysreqs.json) for a sample list of